Bertoid1311/B7094/B704SourceReadMe.txt

                       The '00000' button resets the base address to 0, while the 'Highest' button resets the base address such that the **last** row displayed contains the final four addresses of core (77774-77777).
-A typed-in base address can be any value between 0 and (one less than) the value selected by 'Highest': anything outside that legal range is ignored.
+A typed-in base address can be any value between 0 and (one less than) the value selected by 'Highest'; anything outside that legal range is ignored.
 But base addresses do not have to be "aligned" on multiples of 4 (though automatic wrap-around will "resynchronize" the base address to a multiple of 4).